Weird but True!

-Weird but True! is an American educational children's television series created by and starring Charlie Engelman.
+Weird but True! is an American educational children's television series created by and starring Charlie Engelman with his sister Kirby Engelman (seasons 1–2) and Carly Ciarrocchi (season 3).
 It originally aired on National Geographic Kids for two seasons, and moved to Disney+ for its third and final season.

 Inspired by the National Geographic book series of the same name, much of its style and heavy use of paper models created by the Engelmans are continued from their earlier National Geographic short video series Nature Boom Time.

 Format

 Using crafting with paper products, the Engelman siblings explore "weird but true" things about a broad-range of subjects, mostly focusing on science.
 They interview experts and travel to locations such as crime labs, amusement parks, and the Everglades to find answers to their questions and discover weird but true facts, often having their experts share their favorite one.
 Their other sister Casey appears as a guest star.

 Originally, the basement and other scenes set at their house were filmed at Charlie and Kirby's parents' house and basement, in a suburb north of Chicago.
 For season three, the budget was increased and the basement scenes were filmed at a studio in New Jersey.

 The third season was filmed prior to the COVID-19 pandemic.
-However, several episodes happened to have connections to the experiences children had due to COVID-19, such as the science of germs and how to mitigation spread and infections, as well as experiencing extreme isolation (although in the context of potentially living on Mars).
+However, several episodes happened to have connections to the experiences children had due to COVID-19, such as the science of germs and how to mitigate the spread of infections, as well as experiencing extreme isolation (although in the context of potentially living on Mars).
 For the third season, Charlie Engelman said that the art production team was "30 to 40 artists", in addition to their research and television production crew.